PyWiFeS/pipeline/README.md

 Forked from PyWiFeS/pipeline [commit 45c69d8] in July 2024, and updated to include PyWiFeS/pipeline updates to 7 Aug 2024 [commit f6a2d8c].

+What's been done [20240919]:

+- streamlined fitting of flatfield data, now using double Savitzky-Golay filter

+- does not search for raw files in subfolders (making it easier to hide away data that shouldn't be processed)

+- add interactive diagnostic plot to fitting of flux standard star

+***Future Development Underway***

+- improve fitting of standard star shapes

+- explore improving fitting and removal of fringing

+- add option for PSF-based source extraction

+- add time domain to the bad pixel mask

+- update standard star data with latest CALSPEC data

+- add option to use [Astro-SCRAPPY](https://astroscrappy.readthedocs.io/en/latest/), a fast Cython/C implementation of LACosmic (requires installation via pip)

+- allow for position shifts (and strange PSF) between coadded frames when extracting the STD (it also means the N*nanmean estimate of the sum will go wrong where there are NaNs)

+- modify wavelength treatment in cube generation to better reflect native resolution of the VPH gratings

+A note on charge transfer inefficiency (CTI): test data shows CTI of ~0.1%.
+Constraining the amplitude of the correction to a useful level of precision is thus extremely challenging, and is not expected to be implemented in the pipeline.

+### Previously ###

 What's been done [20240830]:

 - merge in documentation and other updates from official repository.